Localized Vision-Language Matching for Open-vocabulary Object Detection

 \textbf{Language-guided object detection.} Zero-shot object detection methods learn to align proposed object-region features to the class-text embeddings.
 Bansal \etal \cite{bansal2018zero} is among the first to propose the zero-shot object detection problem.
 They identified that the main challenge in ZSD is to separate the background class from the novel objects.
 Zhu \etal \cite{Zhu_2020_CVPR} trained a generative model to ``hallucinate" (synthesize visual features) unseen classes and used these generated features during training to be able to distinguish novel objects from background.
 Rahman \etal \cite{Rahman_Khan_Barnes_2020} proposed a polarity loss to handle foreground-background imbalance and to improve visual-semantic alignment.
 However, such methods fail to perform well on the novel classes since the detection model has never seen these novel objects, and semantics learned by matching known object-text embeddings does not extrapolate to novel classes.

 To learn the semantics of novel classes, recent methods \cite{zareian2021open, NEURIPS2020_acaa23f7, gu2022openvocabulary, huynh2021open, zhong2021regionclip} have simplified the problem by providing image-caption pairs as a weak supervision signal.
 Such pairs are cheap to acquire and make the problem tractable.
 Image-caption pairs allow the model to observe a large set of object categories along with object labels.
-Most of these methods require big dataset with millions of image-caption pairs to train such a model.
-They either use this model to align image-regions with captions and generate object-box pseudo labels \cite{huynh2021open, zhong2021regionclip} or as region-image feature extractor to classify the regions \cite{gu2022openvocabulary}.
+These methods either use this model to align image-regions with captions and generate object-box pseudo labels \cite{huynh2021open, zhong2021regionclip} or as region-image feature extractor to classify the regions \cite{gu2022openvocabulary}.
 Many weakly-supervised \cite{chen-etal-2019-weakly, NEURIPS2020_acaa23f7, Amrani_2020_CVPR_Workshops, Sadhu_2020_CVPR, Zhang_2020_CVPR} approaches have been proposed to perform such object grounding.
 Due to the large performance gap between zero-shot/weakly-supervised and fully-supervised approaches for object detection, Zareian \etal \cite{zareian2021open} introduced an open-vocabulary problem formulation.
 It utilizes extra image-caption pairs to learn to detect both known and novel objects.
 Their approach matches all parts of the image with the caption, whereas we emphasize object localized regions and a consistency loss to enforce more object-centric matching.
-Moreover, we use a simplified text embedding, which has a favorable effect.